Aerial view of lakefront homes and lakes in Windermere Florida

 Buying a home in Windermere requires more due diligence than buying in a typical Orlando subdivision.
 The lakefront properties, the older lots, the variety of community structures, and the distinction between the Town of Windermere and unincorporated areas all create layers that buyers need to understand before making a decision.

-This is not a market where you can skip the details.
-The difference between a great Windermere purchase and a disappointing one often comes down to things that are not visible in listing photos.
+This isn't a market where you can skip the details.
+The difference between a great Windermere purchase and a disappointing one often comes down to things that aren't visible in listing photos.

 Selling in Windermere